stwahbeh/spotify/README.md

 # spotify

-1. The purpose of this app is to allow users to guess which playlist cover belongs to which playlist.
-Some people name their playlists really weird and I thought it would be interesting to see if a person could guess the name.
+1. The purpose of this app is to allow users to see the playlists of the albums that they are looking for.

 2. http://students.washington.edu/stwahbeh/info343/spotify